-If you feel you may have COVID, please call the Coronavirus Community Nurse Hotline at 573-331-4200 between 7 am and 5 pm for instructions; if you meet the CDC and DHSS testing criteria, you will receive further instructions on obtaining a test.
-If you do not meet criteria, please call your primary care provider for instructions.
+If you feel you may have COVID-19, please call the Coronavirus Community Nurse Hotline at 573-331-4200 between 8 am to 4:30 pm Monday through Friday for instructions; if you meet the CDC and DHSS testing criteria, you will receive further instructions on obtaining a test.
+If you do not meet the criteria, please call your primary care provider for instructions.
 If you feel you have a medical emergency, such as chest pain, stroke symptoms, severe shortness of breath, etc., please call 911 or come to the Emergency Department for evaluation.

 What is COVID-19?